 Figure 5.2: On-Time Performance for April 2022 - September 2022 performance data is collected for all buses on all routes.
 Over this 6 month evaluation period, data from approximately 1.49 million timepoints was collected.
 Of the trips observed, approximately two (2) percent were found departing a schedule time point early (i.e., more than 59 seconds before the departure time in the printed schedule).
-Approximately eleven (11) percent were found departing a schedule time point late (i.e., more than 5 minutes and 59 seconds after the departure time in the printed schedule).
+Approximately eleven (11) percent were found departing a schedule time point sand 59 seconds after the departure time in the printed schedule).